-The Canadian Alliance of Physiotherapy Regulators (The Alliance) conducts the educational credential reviews.
+The Canadian Alliance of Physiotherapy Regulators (The Alliance) conducts the educational credential reviews on behalf of all physiotherapy regulators in Canada.
 The Alliance provides information about the education requirements in the credentialing application package.
 As well, a detailed analysis of the applicant's education against the standards is provided to each applicant that has their credentials reviewed by The Alliance.